A Regular Unimodular Triangulation of the Matroid Base Polytope: Introduction

 A natural question which sits in between these various results and conjectures is whether each matroid base polytope admits a (not necessarily flag) regular unimodular triangulation.
 That the matroid base polytope admits a (not necessarily regular) unimodular triangulation was conjectured by Haws in their 2009 thesis \cite{haws2009matroid}.
 In this paper we give an affirmative answer to this question by providing a regular unimodular triangulation of an arbitrary matroid base polytope.
 We then apply this result to produce a regular unimodular triangulation of an arbitrary integral generalized permutahedron, and explain how this gives a regular unimodular triangulation of the matroid independence polytope.
 We emphasize that prior to this work it was unknown whether every matroid base polytope admitted a unimodular cover (this was also conjectured by Haws \cite{haws2009matroid}) let alone a unimodular triangulation.
 Our construction produces many different triangulations, but at the time of writing we do not know if any of them are flag.
-In the future we hope to investigate this question as well as applications of our triangulation to some of the topics listed above.
+We invite other researchers to try their hand at applying our triangulation to the topics above.
+See Remark \ref{whiteproblem}.